-Going into this, I had a different idea of what it’d be.
-To begin, I didn’t realize this would move as slowly as it did.
-For over half of the film I was understanding of this and appreciated the importance of it, but at rare times I wanted to shake the characters to do or say something (or in one area of her life, slap Eilis silly – and then, immediately after that, hug her for finding her bravado).
-Fortunately, such instances were few and the thrust of the film being quiet was vitally important.
-As those early forty minutes stay with Eilis, we are better able to sympathize with her story and what it meant for her to leave home.
-Ronan’s portrayal of her is heartbreakingly beautiful.
-The layers she has and the transformation that comes of her shedding those layers is lovely.
+Going into this, my idea of its story was different.
+To begin, I didn’t realize the pace would be slow.
+I do understand and appreciate its importance, but at times I want the characters to do or say something.
+(There’s one area of her life that makes me want to slap Eilis silly – and then, immediately after this, hug her for finding her bravado.)
+Fortunately, such instances are few, and the quiet intention of the film is important.
+As those early forty minutes stay with Eilis, we are sympathize with her story and what it means for her to leave home.
+Ronan’s portrayal is heartbreaking but beautiful.
+The layers of Eilis, and the transformation that comes the shedding of these layers is lovely.

 Similarly, the rest of the cast is phenomenal.
-I enjoyed seeing a new actor in a leading man role, and also seeing the talents of Julie Walters and Emily Bett Rickards (Arrow) in an all-too-small role.
+It’s fun to see a new leading man, and also the talents of Julie Walters and Emily Bett Rickards (Arrow).
 Like the rest of the script, the romance is anything but “passionate.”
-I enjoyed how this part of the story was written and the fact that it does look at a blossoming romance as a more genuine, “real” relationship.
-There was one thing I felt the writer’s did in error that, in my opinion, almost “ruined” the quiet charm of the relationship up until then.
+But I like this part of the story; and the fact that it depicts a blossoming romance as a more genuine, “real” relationship.
+There is one thing I feel the writer’s err in, and in my opinion, almost “ruins” the quiet charm of the relationship.
 A different approach would have been welcome and far sweeter to complete the romance.
 But beyond that, I’ve no complaints.
 Though it goes without saying, I cannot end without commenting on and praising the costume design.
 As usual, it’s stunning.
 Eilis’ wardrobe is 50s proper and perfect, and I kinda’ want it.